-- a.
-The permittee has provided prior written permission to the person seeking to discharge the hauled or trucked pollutants into the treatment works; - The person seeking to discharge the hauled or trucked pollutants into the treatment works possesses a valid wastewater management permit and valid vehicle licenses, as required by IDEM; - c.
-The pollutants that are introduced are limited to domestic sanitary wastewaters; - The introduction of trucked or hauled in industrial wastewaters into the treatment works is prohibited, unless the permittee receives approval per (2) below; - (2) The permittee must notify and receive approval of the department prior to the acceptance of the industrial wastewater in accordance with Part II.A.3, Part II.C.1 and Part II.C.10 of this permit; - d.
+a.
+The permittee has provided prior written permission to the person seeking to discharge the hauled or trucked pollutants into the treatment works;

+- b.
+The person seeking to discharge the hauled or trucked pollutants into the treatment works possesses a valid wastewater management permit and valid vehicle licenses, as required by IDEM; - c.
+The pollutants that are introduced are limited to domestic sanitary wastewaters; - The introduction of trucked or hauled in industrial wastewaters into the treatment works is prohibited, unless the permittee receives approval per (2) and (3) below; - (2) Approval for accepting hauled industrial wastewater must be obtained from the appropriate approval authority, whether that is IDEM or EPA, prior to the acceptance of the industrial wastewater in accordance with Part II.A.3, Part II.C.1 and Part II.C.10 of this permit; - (3) Hauled wastewater permit conditions prohibit a POTW from accepting wastewater from CIUs (regardless of potential to significantly alter the nature or quantity of pollutants discharged as described in Part II.A.3) unless specifically authorized to do so by a federally approved pretreatment program. - d.
 The pollutants are introduced into the treatment works via a discharge point designated by the permittee.